deepin-community/mypy/docs/source/common_issues.rst

 Each name within a function only has a single 'declared' type.
-You can reuse for loop indices etc., but if you want to use a variable with multiple types within a single function, you may need to declare it with the ``Any`` type.
+You can reuse for loop indices etc., but if you want to use a variable with multiple types within a single function, you may need to instead use multiple variables (or maybe declare the variable with an ``Any`` type).

 .. code-block:: python

    def f() -> None:
        n = 1
        ...
-       n = 'x'        # Type error: n has type int
+       n = 'x'  # error: Incompatible types in assignment (expression has type "str", variable has type "int")

 .. note::

-   This limitation could be lifted in a future mypy release.
+   Using the :option:`--allow-redefinition <mypy --allow-redefinition>` flag can suppress this error in several cases.

 Note that you can redefine a variable with a more *precise* or a more concrete type.
 For example, you can redefine a sequence (which does